imagineLife/big-site/content/mongo/roles/cluster-admin.md

 ---
 slug: mongo/roles/cluster-admin
 parentSlug: mongo/roles
-title: Cluster Admin Roles
+title: 'Role: Cluster Admin'
 excerpt: hostManager, clusterManager, clusterMonitor, and clusterAdmin
 order: 2
 ---

 # Cluster Admin Roles

 These roles are for the _admin_ database.
 These roles are meant to administer more than a db, including replica sets as well as sharded clusters.

 ## hostManager

 This role can manage and monitor servers.
 This role has **privileges on the cluster**:

 - applicationMessage
 - closeAllDatabases
 - connPoolSync